gurmadharir/Excel-Skills-for-Business/C2-Intermediate I/README.md

 ### 📑 Module 1 – Working with Multiple Worksheets & Workbooks

-Master the art of managing and combining data across multiple worksheets and files.
+Master the art of managing and combining data across multiple worksheets and workbooks.
-Learn to link, consolidate, and perform calculations between sources for better data organization.
+Learn how to link, consolidate, and perform calculations between different sources to improve data organization and efficiency.

 **Objectives:**

+- Work with multiple worksheets effectively
+- Use 3D formulas to perform calculations across sheets
-- Combine data from various workbooks
+- Link data between workbooks
-- Perform cross-sheet calculations
-- Manage datasets across multiple sources
+- Consolidate data from multiple sources

 ---